careforrare/PersonalizedMedicine/care-for-rare/content/en/_index.md

 <div><i class="fa-regular fa-people-roof fa-2xl"></i></div>
 </div>
 <p class="card-text">
-Helping our patients and their families is the heart of our initiative.
-That is why our partners at Dr. von Hauner Children’s Hospital are working on SCIVIAS study and early diagnosis of rare diseases.
+Helping our patients and their families is at the heart of our initiative.
+That is why our partners at the Dr von Hauner Children's Hospital are working on the SCIVIAS study and early diagnosis of rare diseases.
 </p>
 </div>
 <div class="card-footer bg-white border-0 mb-2">